 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-As part of the Caribbean Basin Security Initiative (CBSI), INL efforts in the EC seek to improve public safety and security, combat illicit trafficking, and strengthen justice sector institutions.
+INL’s efforts in the Eastern Caribbean under the Caribbean Basin Security Initiative (CBSI) work to improve public safety and security, combat illicit trafficking, and strengthen justice sector institutions.

-Co-funded by the UK High Commission in Bridgetown, INL’s Criminal Justice Advisor (CJA) helped draft and pass legislation and implementing regulations to help our EC partners more effectively address witness protection, digital recording of suspect interviews, child pornography, and extraditions to the United States.
-She also worked with partner countries to develop sentencing guidelines for criminal offenses, ensuring that EC courts are consistent in their approach to sentencing and assign sentences proportionate to the crimes committed.
+Co-funded by the UK High Commission in Bridgetown, INL’s Criminal Justice Advisor (CJA) provides training and technical assistance to help Eastern Caribbean countries modernize legislation and procedures to improve the efficiency and effectiveness of their criminal justice systems.
+The CJA has worked with partner countries to develop sentencing guidelines for criminal offenses, ensuring that EC courts are consistent in their approach to sentencing and assigning sentences proportionate to the crimes committed.

 INL works with partner governments to draft model civil asset recovery legislation, which has been adopted by five Eastern Caribbean nations to date.
 These laws help partner-country criminal justice institutions dismantle transnational criminal organizations by seizing the proceeds of crime and reinvesting the funds into sustained law enforcement efforts.
 This effort provides training to financial investigators, attorneys, and judges on the new laws, as well as mentoring on civil recovery cases.